szocske19/lecture-notes-wiki/git.md

 ![Clone a repository](img/git/2-clone-repo.png)

-The repository and the URI for clone command can be found [here](https://github.com/n-a-sz/mdsd-git-demo).
+The repository and the URI for the clone command can be found [here](https://github.com/n-a-sz/mdsd-git-demo).

 ![](img/git/3-repo-uri.png)